.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 Is it easy to get ripped off in restaurants and other establishments?

-Fortunately, this doesn't happen as often as visitors seem to expect.
+Fortunately, this doesn't happen as often as some visitors seem to expect.
 In restaurants, however, it's sometimes best to order from a written menu, where prices are indicated, instead of ordering from a "verbal" menu that a waiter has described.
-This isn't always practical because some restaurants (especially better ones) change menus daily and don't bother writing them out.
-Remember that a nominal "cover" charge is usually included in the price.
+This isn't always practical because some restaurants (especially better ones) change menus daily and don't bother writing them out --though by law they're required to.
+Remember that a nominal "cover" charge (coperto) is usually added to the price.
 None of the restaurants mentioned in this site are likely to charge inflated prices, and we've been especially careful to review restaurants in Palermo to ensure that none of those listed engage in misleading pricing practices of any kind.
 In stores that don't clearly indicate prices of merchandise on display, don't be shy about asking how much an item costs.
 Simply point to it and ask "Quanto costa?"

 What should I wear?